-7.0 Conclusions
+8.0 Conclusions

-7.1 Key Findings
+8.1 Key Findings

-- 1. It is financially viable for strata residential projects seeking bonus density to provide on-site affordable rental housing units instead of contributions toward other amenities. - 2.
-The amount of affordable rental housing that can be provided by projects will depend on: - The required rents for the affordable housing units.
-The lower the rents which are required, the less affordable housing which can be provided as a contribution. - Permitted rent increases over time. - The unit size and mix of the affordable housing units.
-The larger the affordable units, the fewer units which can be provided as a contribution. - 3.
-The amount of affordable housing that is viable (as a share of total units) is higher at rezonings in the Core Area than at projects outside of the Core Area, primarily because projects in the Core Area are eligible for more bonus density than projects outside the Core Area. - Any affordable housing requirements will reduce or eliminate the opportunity for contributions toward other amenities. - 5.
-Given the administrative, legal and enforcement issues that will be associated with any affordable housing requirements, the City may want to accept cash-in-lieu of affordable housing from projects that can only provide a small number of total affordable housing units. - 6.
+- 1. It is financially viable for some types of strata residential projects seeking bonus density to provide onsite affordable rental housing units instead of contributions toward other amenities. - 2.
+The amount of affordable rental housing that can be provided by rezonings will depend on: - The amount of bonus density provided. - The required rents for the affordable housing units.
+The lower the rents which are required, the less affordable housing which can be provided as a contribution. - Permitted increases in rents over time. - The unit size and mix of the affordable housing units.
+The larger the affordable units, the fewer units which can be provided as a contribution. - Market conditions (achievable revenues and costs) at the time the project is being considered. - 3.
+The amount of affordable housing that is viable (as a share of total units) is higher at rezonings in the Core Residential designation and the Large Urban Village designation than at Urban Residential sites, primarily because the Urban Residential designation provides less bonus density and the value of most Urban Residential sites under existing zoning (single family) is relatively high (per square foot).
+In addition, the smaller sized rezonings in the Urban Residential designation are more sensitive to changes in construction costs and other key financial variables than the larger projects in the Core or at Large Urban Village sites. - Any affordable housing requirements will reduce or eliminate the opportunity for contributions toward other amenities. - 5.
+Given that there are significant administrative, legal and enforcement issues that will be associated with any affordable housing requirements and that non-profit operators have little interest in managing a small number of units in a building, the City should accept cash CACs from projects that can only provide a small number of total affordable housing units. - 6.
 The density bonus opportunity at some sites supports a low share of affordable housing units (i.e. sites that have a land value under existing zoning that is higher than the land value under the base OCP density).
 If the City sets a specific target or requirement for affordable housing units from projects seeking bonus density, there should be a mechanism that allows applicants an opportunity to negotiate a lower affordable housing contribution if site specific circumstances mean the project cannot meet the affordable unit target.
 Otherwise, the affordable housing target will reduce the number of sites in the City that are financially viable for rezoning and redevelopment.

-7.2 Recommendations
+8.2 Affordable Housing Recommendations